PaloAltoNetworks/cortex.pan.dev/docs/develop/tutorials_debugging_python.md

 ## HTTP Debugging

-Add the following to you project to enable HTTP debugging that includes request headers and payloads:
+Add the following to your project to enable HTTP debugging that includes request headers and payloads:

 ```python
 import http